davidrhoden/sisterstreetstage/pages/pictures.md

 ---

-If you have pictures from an event Sister Street Stage we can post, please (email them)[mailto:drr1000@gmail.com] to us (if we can have permission to post them here, with a credit to you.)
-Also, if you use Instagram, please post them with the hashtag #SisterStreetStage.
+If you have pictures from an event Sister Street Stage we can post, please [email them](mailto:drr1000@gmail.com) to us (if we can have permission to post them here, with a credit to you.)
+Also, if you use Instagram, please post them with the hashtag [#SisterStreetStage](https://www.instagram.com/explore/tags/sisterstreetstage).
 We'd love to see them.